 The pattern sheets below are in PDF format so to download them you’ll need the Adobe Reader software on your computer.
 Most computers come with it, but it is free and can be found here.

 Download Instructions: Right-Click the link below and select either “save target as” or “save link as” depending on what browser you are using.

-We’ve included some pretty patterns from a Gifts booklet from the 1940s.
+Here are some pretty patterns from a 1940’s Gifts booklet.
 These are written patterns rather than charts.

-These are patterns from 1949 and they are charts to follow with suggestions for color.
+The Swedish Weaving pattern file below is from 1949 and includes charts with suggestions for color.